kinverarity1/espa-bulk-downloader/README.md

+# espa-bulk-downloader

 Automatically downloads all completed espa scenes.
 Each scene is downloaded to the `--target_directory` and organized by order.

 # Installation
-* Note: These were tested with python 2.7.
+* Note: These were tested with both python 2.7.13 and 3.6.5.

 * Clone this repository:
 ```